golfmak 2010

 9. Management.

-2007 UPDATE: Man, we've seen some strange things in golf course activity!
-Last year one of the 'largest' golf companies in the world handed the keys to the bank for three Florida golf courses - and just walked away!
+2013 UPDATE: Man, we've seen some strange things in golf course activity!
+In recent years one of the 'largest' golf companies in the world handed the keys to the bank for three Florida golf courses - and just walked away!
 We learned later that one of the three, a private club in the Orlando market, closed its doors after the banker pulled the plug.
-Just about everywhere I look these days I'm seeing 'corporate-owned' golf courses floundering and financially crashing.
+Just about everywhere I look I'm seeing 'corporate-owned' golf courses floundering and financially crashing.
 On the other hand, I see many on-site owner-operator golf courses flourishing.
-Failed coprporate golf courses are being bought up by individuals who are ready to roll up their sleves.
+Failed corporate golf courses are being brought up by individuals who are ready to roll up their sleeves.
 Stay tuned, as there are more deals coming!

 If you're ready,